 And being that you don’t have to cook the fruit, you end up with jam that tastes as fresh as the berries when you made it.

-It’s perfect on hot Buttermilk Biscuits, pancakes, scones, waffles, ice cream, pound cake, etc. Something tells me you’ll find all kinds of uses for this jam once you taste it!
+It’s perfect on hot Buttermilk Biscuits, pancakes, scones, waffles, ice cream, pound cake, etc. Can you imagine how delicious ti’d be on these Blueberry Butter Swim Biscuits?
+Something tells me you’ll find all kinds of uses for this jam once you taste it!

 Even still, you do have to be a little precise when it comes to the measurements when making this jam.
 It is science and science is pretty precise.
 But I’ve included some tips to ensure that your jam turns out perfectly every time.